 - Part A: This section captures high-level details about the project.
-As applicants can receive full or partial funding, tell us how much money you are asking for (maximum \$10,000) AND the minimum amount of grant funding needed to carry out the project (can be the same amount or less than the 'funding amount requested'). - Part B: Go into detail about what this project aims to accomplish, why, who is positively impacted and how, how you will carry out your project (a plan that includes key steps and milestones and a timeline), and what will change because of completing the project. - Part C: Provide details of a balanced budget that shows: - Revenues (including the amount requested in this grant application) - Expenses to pursue the project

-Either fill out Part C of the form or provide a separate document showing the same information (anticipated revenues/expenses, amounts, and details in the notes sections of each line to identify or explain each revenue and expense).
+As applicants can receive full or partial funding, tell us how much money you are asking for (maximum \$20,000 for organizations/groups/collectives and \$10,000 for individual artists) AND the minimum amount of grant funding needed to carry out the project (can be the same amount or less than the 'funding amount requested'). - Part B: Go into detail about what this project aims to accomplish, why, who is positively impacted and how, how you will carry out your project (a plan that includes key steps and milestones and a timeline), and what will change because of completing the project. - Part C: Provide details of a balanced budget that shows: - o Revenues (including the amount requested in this grant application) - Expenses to pursue the project - Either fill out Part C of the form or provide a separate document showing the same information (anticipated revenues/expenses, amounts, and details in the notes sections of each line to identify or explain each revenue and expense).
 If you incorporate in-kind expenses and revenues, they should be labelled as such and balance.
-In a balanced budget the projected total expenses are equal to the projected total revenue.

-- Part D: Optional provide more information with two (2) additional documents.
+In a balanced budget the projected total expenses are equal to the projected total revenue. - Part D: Required for Individual Artists and Ad Hoc Groups/Collectives only provide evidence of your existing and committed practice in any arts discipline or your activity in the arts sector; demonstrate your abilities as an artist and include relevant details of your artistic career and training relevant to the proposed activity (maximum one (1) page). - Part D: Optional provide more information with two (2) additional documents.
 In the first optional document, provide any additional budget information, such as estimates or quotes, or extra information that gives more detailed descriptions of revenues/expenses (maximum five (5) pages).
 In the second optional document, share other information not already shared and that you feel is relevant to your project and project plan (maximum one (1) page).
 For example, describe if/how your project could/would go forward with less than full funding. - Declaration: Complete and sign.